 The article below was published on the 30th June 2017.
-I’ve copied it onto our website because I believe it highlights key areas that Retail Traders overlook.
+I’ve copied it onto the website because I believe it highlights key areas that Retail Traders overlook.
 In addition, it provides you with key insights into what we do differently.

 It’s a quiet day here and I’ve got some time on my hands so I thought I’d write something fairly short and hopefully useful.